makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

     between the word and sentence embeddings
 * Rücklé+ (2018) concatenates different power mean word embeddings as a sentence vector in p-mean
-* In this paper, we propose ...
-Geometric Embedding (GEM), based entirely on
+* In this paper, we propose Geometric Embedding (GEM), based entirely on
   * linear combination of the sentence’s word embeddings lies in the subspace
   * each word may bring in a novel orthogonal basis to the existing subspace
   * new basis can be considered as the new semantic meaning brought in by this
-    * [orthogonal part] can indicate the intensity of this new meaning
+    * orthogonal part can indicate the intensity of this new meaning
 * QR factorization of the word embedding matrix A
   * QR decomposition: decomposition of a matrix A into a product A = QR of an orthogonal matrix Q and an upper triangular matrix R
-  * we propose the sliding-window QR factorization method to capture the context of a word and characterize its significance [ther]in
+  * we propose the sliding-window QR factorization method to capture the context of a word and characterize its significance therin
-  * last step [ similar ] as Arora+ (2017) to remove top principal vectors
+  * last step similar as Arora+ (2017) to remove top principal vectors
-    * to ensure ... e.g. stop words, do not bias sentence similarity
+    * to ensure e.g. stop words, do not bias sentence similarity
     * sentence-specific principal vector removal method, leading to better
       * As we build a new orthogonal basis for each sentence, we propose to

-# 2 [our sentence embedding algorithm GEM], Approach 2
+# 2 our sentence embedding algorithm GEM, Approach 2

 * We introduce three scores to quantify the importance of a word, as will be
   * novelty score α n measures the portion of the new semantic meaning in a w